zendframework/zf2-documentation/docs/languages/en/modules/zend.escaper.escaping-html-attributes.rst

 In the above example, the default ``ENT_COMPAT`` flag is being used, which does not escape single quotes, thus resulting in an alert box popping up when the ``onmouseover`` event happens on the ``span`` element.

-Another example of incorrect HTML attribue escaping can happen when unquoted attributes are used, which is, by the way, perfectly valid HTML5:
+Another example of incorrect HTML attribute escaping can happen when unquoted attributes are used, which is, by the way, perfectly valid HTML5:

 .. code-block:: php